DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 Your creator built you to scan treasure, obtain creature samples, and explore the unknown.
 There are millions of other bots landing on countless worlds.
 Will you prove yourself a talented explorer or a waste of power?

 To play a session of Overpowered you will need:
- - The mobile app open on your phone, tablet, or computer.
+ - This web page and dice app open on your phone, tablet, or computer.
  - An adventure module you've been wanting to play.
  - An hour or two of time set aside.